How does this medication work? What will it do for me?

 Each hard gelatin capsule with caramel cap and body, printed with white ink "Pfizer" on the cap and "STN 50 mg" on the body contains sunitinib malate equivalent to 50 mg of sunitinib.
 Nonmedicinal ingredients: croscarmellose sodium, magnesium stearate, mannitol, povidone (K-25), gelatin, red iron oxide, titanium dioxide, black iron oxide, yellow iron oxide, propylene glycol, shellac, and sodium hydroxide.

 The recommended dose of sunitinib to treat GIST or kidney cancer is 50 mg taken by mouth once daily for 4 weeks, followed by 2 weeks of no therapy.
 This 6-week cycle is then repeated.

-To treat pancreatic neuroendocrine tumours the recommended dose is 37.5 mg taken by mouth once daily on the same cycle.
+To treat pancreatic neuroendocrine tumours the recommended dose is 37.5 mg taken by mouth once daily with no break in treatment.

 Daily doses should not be more than 50 mg or less than 25 mg.
 Sunitinib can be taken with or without food.
 Do not take sunitinib with grapefruit juice, since this may interact with sunitinib and increase the amount of sunitinib in your blood.